About Kuala Selangor Nature Park (KSNP)

 Trails at KSNP

-Apart from the trails listed below there is also a Mangrove walkway that takes you into the heart of the mangrove forest where you will be able to see and study the flora and fauna in this unique habitat at close quarters.
+Apart from the trails listed below there is also a Mangrove walkway that takes you into the heart of the mangrove forest where you will be able to see and study the flora and fauna living in this unique habitat at close quarters.

 Facilities at KSNP